ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 **Argentina**

 Argentina has launched an AI crime prediction unit, apparently inspired by *Minority Report* and a generous interpretation of due process.
-It uses historical data to divine future misdeeds—bias included at no extra charge.
+It uses historical data to divine future misdeeds, bias included at no extra charge.

 **Brazil**